Ennis, Texas: History

-In 1871 the Houston and Texas Central Railroad (H&TC) arrived at the spot that would become Ennis as it built north towards Dallas.
+In 1871, the Houston and Texas Central Railroad (H&TC) arrived at the spot that would become Ennis as it built north towards Dallas.
 The city was established that year and surveyed a year later.
 It is named after Cornelius Ennis, a founder of the H&TC Railroad.

-Between 1874 and 1890, the population of Ennis grew tenfold from approximately 300 to 3,000.
+Between 1874 and 1890, the population of Ennis grew tenfold from around 300 to 3,000.
 Many of the new settlers came from the war-torn European nations that later became Czechoslovakia.
 This early growth was attributed to the success of cotton production in the region, making Ennis a center of trade and commerce for both farmers and the railroad.
-The influx of Czech and Slovak migrants would also shape and transform the cultural heritage of the community for years to come, making Ennis one of the largest Czech communities in Texas.
+The influx of Czech and Slovak migrants also shaped and transformed the cultural heritage of the community for years to come, making Ennis one of the largest Czech communities in Texas.

 In 1891, the H&TC chose Ennis to be its northern division headquarters.
 The machine shops and roundhouse employed several hundred men.
-One condition of the agreement was that as long as Ennis was able to furnish water the shops could not be moved from the community.
+One condition of the agreement was that as long as Ennis was able to furnish water, the shops could not be moved from the community.
 The city built the first of three lakes for this purpose: Old City Lake in 1892, followed by New Lake in 1895, and Lake Clark (an extension of New Lake) in 1940.
-However H&TC would later be acquired by the Texas and New Orleans Railroad (T&NO), a subsidiary of Southern Pacific, in 1934.
-While it no longer hosted the company headquarters, the shops and yard in Ennis would remain and continue to be used as a hub for other lines and branches serving the city.
+However, H&TC was later acquired by the Texas and New Orleans Railroad, a subsidiary of Southern Pacific, in 1934.
+While it no longer hosted the company headquarters, the shops and yard in Ennis remained and continued to be used as a hub for other lines and branches serving the city.

 On July 14, 1902, the Corsicana Oil Citys of the Texas League moved that day's game against Texarkana to Ennis, due to Sunday blue laws in Coriscana.
-Future major-leaguer Nig Clarke set an all-time record by hitting eight home runs in ten at bats in a 51–3 victory.
+Future major-leaguer Nig Clarke set an all-time record by hitting eight home runs in 10 at-bats in a 51–3 victory.
 (Clarke was helped mightily by the fact that Ennis' tiny ballpark featured a right field fence only about 210 feet from home plate.)